Dengue Treatment : Taking Care and Healthy Tips to Follow!

 - The patient is able to consume sufficient fluids orally.

 - Urine can be passed by the patient in at least every six hours.

 You must note that there isn’t any particular cure or medication for the disease.
 Hence, the treatment will solely be focused on dealing with the symptoms.

 Phase Two: Dengue Treatment at Home!

 Step 1: Atmosphere Must Be Mosquito Ridden and Clean

-When you are treating a Dengue infected person in home, it is essential that you avoid anymore contact with any mosquitoes since the infection could be passed from one to another through those mosquitoes.
+When you are treating a Dengue infected person in the home, it is essential that you avoid any more contact with any mosquitoes since the infection could be passed from one to another through those mosquitoes.
 Basically, if you control mosquitoes, you can avoid others from getting sick.

-- Use door screens and window screens back in home to avoid entering of the mosquitoes.
+- Use door screens and window screens back in the home to avoid entering of the mosquitoes.

 - Have mosquito nets over you while napping.

 - Put on clothes which reduce exposure of skin to the mosquitoes.